 Healthy Food Choices

-The bacteria in the mouth will repopulate and cause tooth destruction if they are allowed to increase in numbers.
+The bacteria in the mouth will use sugars from foods to repopulate and cause tooth destruction, if they are allowed to increase in numbers.
 The oral bacteria love sugar!
+In addition, the bacteria produce acid and destroy enamel and dentin.
+Minerals in saliva help to harden (remineralize) the teeth and resist decay, so it is important that teeth have a break from food throughout the day.
+Ideally, allow two hours between meals and snacks to give the saliva a chance to buffer the acids and remineralize the teeth.
 When you are deciding on healthy food choices, the basic rules of thumb are the following:

 - Try to choose foods in their natural form.
 The less processed, the better.
 For example, whole fruits are better than juices.

 - Check the ingredients – if sugar is the first or second ingredient on the list, you are best to not choose this as a diet option.